Our Women's Leadership Program is now accepting nominations for the Class of 2021.

 2. Access to the city’s most esteemed female leaders

-To address the mentoring gap, we have added small group discussions led by members of the Women’s Network Advisory Board and a Candid Conversations discussion where participants can get advice and perspective on some of the topics that matter most to women in the workforce, such as effective communication, self-advocacy, giving and receiving feedback, and building inclusive teams.
+To address the mentoring gap, we have added small group discussions led by alumni and members of the Women’s Network Advisory Board and a Candid Conversations discussion where participants can get advice and perspective on some of the topics that matter most to women in the workforce, such as effective communication, self-advocacy, giving and receiving feedback, and building inclusive teams.
 In addition, participants will go behind-the-scenes of a woman-led business and hear leadership lessons from the organization’s senior executives.

 Learning, collaborating, and networking with powerful, instrumental women is liberating. - Winnie Lamour, UHM Properties LLC